rackerlabs/design-system/_component_design/time-picker.md

 ### Idle and disabled

 - After the user has selected the time and shifted focus away, the time picker adopts its default state.
-- When disabled, the contents of the picker cannot be modified or triggered.
+- When disabled, the user cannot modify or trigger the contents of the picker.
 Consider adding help text describing why the picker is disabled.

 {% endcolumn %}